- Special offers

-About the showIan Hislop and Nick Newman’s fresh and funny stage adaptation of their BBC film The Wipers Times comes to the Arts Theatre, for a limited West End engagement.
-Inspired by the true story of the officers who created a satirical newspaper for their troops during World War One, The Wipers Times has enjoyed a sold-out tour across the UK and opens at the London venue in March 2017.
+About the showIan Hislop and Nick Newman’s fresh and funny stage adaptation of their BBC film The Wipers Times had come to the Arts Theatre, for a limited West End engagement.
+Inspired by the true story of the officers who created a satirical newspaper for their troops during World War One, The Wipers Times has enjoyed a sold-out tour across the UK and opened at the London venue in March 2017.

 Set in a bombed-out building during the First World War, two officers discover a printing press that leads them to create a humorous newspaper to lift the spirits of their troops.
 Named The Wipers Times after the Belgian town of Ypres (which the British soldiers mispronounced as Wipers), comic sketches and spoofs were packed into the paper to boost morale amongst the soldiers.

 Despite facing disapproval from the Top Brass and the endless onslaught of enemy attack, this extraordinary play demonstrates the real resilience in the face of extreme adversity.
 After rolling out prints for over two years, The Wipers Times takes place 100 years after the Battle of the Somme and the publication of paper.